 Clearly, my position at Cleveland Medical Devices, Inc. provides me with many opportunities to use the analytical thinking, writing, and problem-solving skills I developed by majoring in English.
 Also, my abilities in editing, proofreading, consolidating, and establishing procedures have proven to be advantageous in the changing world of business.
 Mostly, the self-assurance I gained as a result of the excellent education I received as an Ursuline English major gave me the ability to “stand in front of the crowd,” an asset that cannot be quantified and is truly valuable every day on the job.

-Charlotte Blasier (2001): Children's Librarian
+Charlotte Blasier (2001): Children's Librarian, Charleston County Public Library

-As a children's librarian, I use my English degree on a daily basis, for example, I exercise my writing skills when preparing press releases or book reviews.
+As a children's librarian, I use my English degree on a daily basis; for example, I exercise my writing skills when preparing press releases or book reviews.
 I enjoy helping young adults pick out "classics" for reading assignments and sharing with them some of my favorites.
 The creativity I utilized in various English classes I now apply to developing story times for young children or programs for school-age children.
 I employ critical thinking skills in maintaining a collection or creating reading guides for students.

 Being a good writer means being a good communicator.
 I believe that my communication skills were among the main reasons I was hired as a children's librarian.
 Whether it is communicating effectively with my coworkers about various projects or communicating with the public to determine their needs, a librarian must exhibit good communication.
 My knowledge of literature also enabled me to find my career.
 English majors, of course, love to read, so the library is like a utopia to them!
 My love for books was just another quality that made me perfect for my profession.